-Teri Agins, who developed the fashion beat at the Wall Street Journal, told Elle magazine in October that the celebrity brand that’s impressed her the most has been Jessica Simpson’s. “[Simpson’s brand] has really transcended,” Agins told Elle.
-“It’s no longer just a celebrity brand, it’s a brand.
-A lot of kids who buy those shoes were probably toddlers when ‘Newlyweds’ first aired in 2003.
-A lot of teenagers who are wearing those shoes have no idea about the show.”
+As for traditional fashion industry figures, they have not ignored Simpson’s success.
+Teri Agins, who developed the fashion beat at the Wall Street Journal, told Elle magazine in 2014 that the celebrity brand that has impressed her most in recent years is Simpson’s.
+“It has really transcended,” Agins said.
+“It’s no longer just a celebrity brand, it’s a brand.”
+A billion dollar brand.